TID-Lab/aggie/README.md

 export DATE=`date -u +"%Y-%m-%d"`; mongodump -o "mongodump-$DATE" # Automatically back up your database.
-cd aggie # Go to where you originally saved Aggie. git add -A; git add -u; git stash # Save any files you may have changed. git pull # Get upstream changes. npm install # Make sure dependencies are up to date. git stash pop # Only if you had changes saved earlier.
+cd aggie # Go to where you originally saved Aggie. git add -A; git add -u; git stash # Save any files you may have changed. git branch # Make sure you're on 'develop' (or whatever you need to be on). git pull # Get upstream changes. git stash pop # Only if you had changes saved earlier.
-# Make sure to resolve any conflicts if there are any.
+# !
+Make sure to resolve any conflicts if there are any.
-git status # Check if it looks right. npx pm2 restart aggie # Serve the new version.
+npm install # Make sure dependencies are up to date. git status # Check if it looks right. npx pm2 restart aggie # Serve the new version.
 ```